zakcali/gemini-multimodel-chat/README.md

 - Files with non-ASCII characters in names are automatically renamed for compatibility
 - Check file size limits based on your API tier

+### File Search Store Issues
+- If stores accumulate, use "Delete All Stores" to clean up
+- Stores from old sessions persist - clean them periodically
+- Check store list before deleting to understand what will be removed

 ### Import Errors
 If you encounter import errors:
 ```bash